 Of course you can make a creamy protein in your cooker like our slow cooker chicken alfredo and boil these on the side, then combine together.
 It is in fact possible to cook everything all at once though.

 Normally you would bring a pot of salted water to a boil, add contents of your bag(s), and cook according to the package instructions.
 Once they float to the surface, they are tender and cooked.
-Negative to this is that water doesnโ€™t add any flavor but cooked in a sauce does!
+Negative to this is that water doesn’t add any flavor but cooked in a sauce does!

 Frozen Tortellini in Crockpot

-What to Make with Frozen Tortellini
+Recipes with Frozen Tortellini in Crockpot

 You can do something simple in your slow cooker by just tossing the contents of your bag with sauce.
 Set to low and allow to cook for 1-2 hours.
 If we are in a pinch and I think about this around lunchtime it works well for a cheap dinner.

-1. Toss with homemade spaghetti sauce or store bought pasta sauce is an easy one.
+You can toss with homemade spaghetti sauce or store bought pasta sauce is an easy one.
 Add some grated Parmesan cheese and fresh basil for a finishing touch.

-3. Mix with a generous amount of pesto sauce with pine nuts, which can be homemade or store bought.
+Mix with a generous amount of pesto sauce with pine nuts, which can be homemade or store bought.
 Add some halved cherry tomatoes, pine nuts, and a sprinkle of grated Parmesan cheese for a burst of freshness.

-4. Add a variety of colorful vegetables like diced bell peppers, zucchini, and cherry diced tomatoes together with marinara sauce or one of your choice so everything is coated.
+Add a variety of colorful vegetables like diced bell peppers, zucchini, and cherry diced tomatoes together with marinara sauce or one of your choice so everything is coated.
 Similar to our Crockpot sausage and vegetables dish it is healthy and colorful.

-5. Use cheese tortellini as a filling addition to soups like we will explain to you below!
-You can add them to a vegetable broth or tomato sauce based meal like Crockpot creamy tomato soup for a comforting and filling meal.
+Use cheese tortellini as a filling addition to soups like we will explain to you below!
+You can add them to a vegetable broth or tomato sauce based meal like creamy tomato soup for a comforting and filling meal.
 Serve as is or topped with shredded mozzarella cheese.

 These bites of filled pasta allows you to create delicious and satisfying meals in no time.
 Its long shelf life, quick cooking time, and variety of flavor options make it a go to ingredient for busy families.
-The next time youโ€™re in need of a quick and tasty pasta dish, grab a bag and let your imagination take the lead.
+The next time you’re in need of a quick and tasty pasta dish, grab a bag and let your imagination take the lead.

 Crockpot sausage tortellini soup